-(Wireless). - Use [▲], [▼], [◄], and [▶] to select "Send to phone", and then press [SET]. - 3.
-Use [▲] and [▼] to select "View on phone", and then press [SET].
-This establishes a connection between the smartphone and camera, and displays a URI - If the message "Connect your phone to the access point below." remains on the camera's monitor screen, change the smartphone's Wi-Fi settings so your camera is selected for connection (page 158). - After about 60 seconds, the camera's monitor screen will go blank.
-Pressing [SET] will cause its image to reappear. - 4.
-On the smartphone, start up its browser app. - Accessing the URL displayed by the camera will display an image stored in camera memory. - To exit the wireless LAN function, press [MENU].
+Use [▲], [▼], [◀], and [▶] to select "Send to phone", and then press [SET].

+3. Use [▲] and [▼] to select "View on phone", and then press [SET].
+This establishes a connection between the smartphone and camera, and displays a URL.

+- If the message "Connect your phone to the access point below." remains on the camera's monitor screen, change the smartphone's Wi-Fi settings so your camera is selected for connection (page 148). - After about 60 seconds, the camera's monitor screen will go blank.
+Pressing [SET] will cause its image to reappear.

+4. On the smartphone, start up its browser app.

+- The browser will automatically access the URL displayed by the camera in step 3 of this procedure, and then display an image stored in camera memory. - If no camera image appears automatically, manually input the URL into the browser. - To exit the wireless LAN function, press [MENU].

-• Some smartphone models may not be able to play back movie files.
+· Some smartphone models may not be able to play back movie files.

-- You can also view image in camera memory on a computer's browser by establishing a wireless LAN connection with the computer. - For information about how to start up EXILIM Connect and view images, refer to the EXILIM Connect manual (page 154).
-Note that the operation you need to perform depends on whether or not there is a Bluetooth wireless technology connection with the smartphone.
+- You can also view image in camera memory on a computer's browser by establishing a wireless LAN connection with the computer. - For information about how to start up EXILIM Connect and view images, refer to the EXILIM Connect manual (page 145).